 MICHELLE: My first reaction when I saw the scaly hand stealing the sherbet was to deem it “cute” but that’s because it’s been so long since I read xxxHOLiC that I had utterly forgotten the context of this scene.
 Now that you’ve informed me, I read it as sinister.
 It’s definitely something that could look like “Watanuki’s everyday life” to the casual reader as much as to Watanuki himself, at first.

-MELINDA: I probably am letting the context influence me, which maybe makes this not the greatest example for a Let’s Get Visual column!
+MJ: I probably am letting the context influence me, which maybe makes this not the greatest example for a Let’s Get Visual column!
 But I do think it’s interesting how differently CLAMP treats these two scenes, when they’re both representations of Watanuki’s dream world.

 MICHELLE: Oh, I think they’re fine examples!
 What you’re basically showing here is that in xxxHOLiC, or at least in these scenes, CLAMP draws the supernatural in a way that blends in with the everyday world.
 It’s a very simple approach, free of some of the bells and whistles that my images from Legal Drug possess.

-MELINDA: Well, let’s take a look at those, then!
+MJ: Well, let’s take a look at those, then!